Hiking in Arizona

 I joined Outdoor Rec for a hike to Mount Bigelow on Apr 15, 2017.
 The hike started with the Butterfly Trail, which I still remembered despite the last visit was five years ago.
 Then, we continued ascending 780 feet to the summit.

-During a rest stop, I tried to carry NAME's big backpack, which weighed about 20KG at that moment.
+During a rest stop, I tried to carry Patrick's big backpack, which weighed about 20KG at that moment.
 While I was able to stand up with the pack, walking with it was difficult.
-NAME pointed to the hip straps of his pack, which could reduce pressure on shoulders and place weight on legs; this reinforces the importance of leg days.
+Patrick pointed to the hip straps of his pack, which could reduce pressure on shoulders and place weight on legs; this reinforces the importance of leg days.

 Just a month later, I returned to Mt Lemmon with a group of computer science students.
 They ambitiously planned a 7.8-mile hike along Wilderness of Rocks loop trail.
 However, the departure was about 30 minutes late, and the drive took longer than it should because imprecise destination coordinates led us to the wrong trailhead.
 When we finally started the hike at 11:00, I knew we would not be able to complete the planned long hike if we were to exit the trail before sunset.
 Sometime later, we voted to decide that we would turn back from wherever we could reach at 13:30.
 I saw some rocks on this hike, but the forest was more appealing to me.